Fish Fat Meter tested for reliability of non-lethal assessment for body composition and energetic status of Eeel and Carp

 Assurant Innovations take

-Using the Fish Fat Meter was a much better way to predict the dry mass content and the energy state of fish when compared with bioelectric impedance analysis method.
+Using the Fish Fat Meter is a much better way to predict the dry mass content and the energy state of fish when compared with bioelectric impedance analysis method.

 Fish Fat Meter